VinceCabs/GAUnit/docs/howtos/test_ga_implementations.rst

 .. image:: ../img/dialog_box.png

+This will give hand to the user and **let him browse the website until he or she presses "OK".**
+**All events will be recorded**.

-The code to run after the user presses 'OK' is: export har, close all, check events againts tracking plan (see :ref:`getting_started__automatic_test` tutorial in *Getting Started* section):
+Then export har, close all, check events against tracking plan:

 .. code:: Python